 Sight Triangle definition

-Sight Triangle means the triangular space formed by the street lines of a corner lot where such lot is located at the intersection of two or more streets and a line drawn from a point in one street line to a point in the other street line, each such point being six (6.0) metres from the point of intersection of the street lines measured along the said street lines, and where the two street lines do not intersect at a point, the point of intersection of the street lines shall be deemed to be the intersection of the projected tangents of the street lines drawn through the extremities of the interior lot lines.
+Sight Triangle means the triangular space on a lot formed by 2 intersecting street lines and a line drawn from a point in one street line across such lot to a point in the other street line, each such point being 7.5 metres (25 feet) from the point of intersection of the street lines (measured along the street lines).
+Where the 2 street lines do not intersect at a point, the point of intersection of the street lines shall be deemed to be the intersection of the projection of the street lines or the intersection of the tangents to the street lines.

 Sight Triangle means in the case of a corner lot, the triangular space formed by the street lines and a line drawn from a point in one street line to a point in the other street line, each such point being 7.5 metres measured along the street from the point of intersection of the street lines where the street is a collector road, and 15 metres, where the street is a major or arterial road, or any other sight triangle that is set out in a relevant section of the City Zoning Bylaws, or in a site plan agreement, or a sight triangle otherwise approved by the City or Region;